Mhmwood/E-commerce-Shop.co-v2-Full-stak-whit-next/README.md

 - The project includes an admin UI under `app/(pages)/admin` (routes for products, users, reviews).
 Admin pages assume the authenticated user has the `ADMIN` role.

+### Create the first Admin

+If you need to promote an existing user to admin (for your first admin account):

+1. Run Prisma Studio:

+   npm run db:studio

+2. In Studio open the `User` model and find the user you want to promote.
+3. Change the user's `role` field from `USER` (or whatever default) to `ADMIN` and save.

+Once a user has the `ADMIN` role you can visit the admin UI at `/admin/users` (or the relevant admin routes) to manage users and make further changes.

+Tip: If you don't yet have a user in the database, register one through the app, then promote it via Studio.

 ## Prisma & database

 - The schema is in `prisma/schema.prisma`.
 Use the provided Prisma scripts to generate the client, run migrations and open Studio.